kipkosgeii/90-Day-Challenge/basic/ML/README.md

     - Implement model selection and hyperparamenter tuning

-In the model building we use a package library called scikit-learn(data mining and data analysis)
+- In the model building we use a package library called scikit-learn(data mining and data analysis)

+- regression problem deals with continous data numerical.(age, prices of comodities, stock)